In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 If there is a 6 goal lead at the end of the 2nd period of a varsity game as long as both coaches are in agreement the ice make between the 2nd and 3rd period can be cancelled.

 All regular season games are subject to a curfew.
 When clock time remaining is equal to remaining scheduled game time the clock should go to run time.

-Abuse game misconducts assessed under Rule 601 e also result in a one game suspension and a $200 team fine if a player is assessed the penalty; 1 game suspension, but no fine if a coach is assessed the game misconduct.
+Abuse game misconducts assessed under Rule 601 d and e also result in a one game suspension and a $200 team fine if a player is assessed the penalty; 1 game suspension, but no fine if a coach is assessed the game misconduct.
 HPHL can NOT overturn penalties called by the officials or suspensions issued by CAHA.

 A higher level team’s goalie is allowed to sit on the bench as back up for a lower tier game, but is NOT allowed in the game unless the lower tier goaltender is unable to continue.

 In the event that a team has NO goaltenders available for a game, the team must request permission and obtain approval from the league to use an emergency replacement goalie.
 This must be another goalie currently registered with HPHL.